-We are entering a world where business and marketing teams are looking to build data driven strategies.
-They have access to bucket loads of data but do not know how to use the data.
+We are in a world now where business and marketing teams are building data driven strategies.
+They have access to zettabytes of data but do not know how to use the data.
 Or better known as “data rich, information poor”.

 Data quality has huge implications on any data set we are using.
 The management of data is key and that is core to building a business and marketing base.
 This is where many businesses fall at the first hurdle.
 Think of a table with 4 legs at any given time one or two legs are removed then glued back on which creates instability how the table balances.
 Now think about how business manage their data there are similarities.